 Although it’s a great start, eliminating ocean pollution is not as simple as just disposing of our trash correctly and picking up what others have left.
 All waterways lead to the ocean, so garbage and waste products can make their way into the oceans via garbage disposals and sewage pipes, not ideal for maintaining a clean beach.

 We must be conscious of how we dispose of our waste at all times, especially of what we flush.
-In 2017, more than 5,000 wet wipes were found in a small area of the Thames River, which is just one example of a commonly-flushed item that doesn’t break down.
-Other examples include cotton balls, dental floss, pet litter, oils, and medicines, all of which have been flushed down the drain, into local rivers, and, eventually, the ocean.
+In 2017, more than 5,000 wet wipes made their way into a small area of the Thames River, which is just one example of a commonly-flushed item that doesn’t break down.
+Other examples include cotton balls, dental floss, pet litter, oils, and medicines.
+These all get flushed down the drain, into local rivers, and, eventually, the ocean.

 While it’s important for all of us as individuals to take action, we cannot exempt local businesses and global corporations from doing their part, too.
 Wherever possible, use the services of companies that have the best policies towards packing and plastic usage, and don’t be afraid to tell your local café if you think they are being particularly wasteful.
 If dealing with an international chain, an online petition or letter and interaction via social media are powerful tools.
 Finally, remember to educate others, as only together can we hope to make a change.
 A clean beach is easier to achieve than you think—so let’s clean up our beaches together.